M-otanya/M-otanya/README.md

 About Me

 Hi there!
-I'm Dennis, an AWS Certified Cloud Practitioner with a solid foundation in backend development using Java and Spring Boot.
+I'm Dennis, an AWS Certified Cloud Engineer with a solid foundation in backend development using Java and Spring Boot.
 My focus is on building scalable, efficient, and cloud-optimized applications that leverage modern frameworks and cloud services.

 Backend Development Skills